bentan1020/innerMosaic/README.md

 ## InnerMosaic
-This project is meant to be an exploration of your inner self
+This project is built in 2023 UB Hacking, it's an exploration of your inner self and your mood

-Original Hackathon project

 Feature:
+- [x] Auth
+- [x] Journaling
+- [x] Chat with guide
+- [x] Emotions/color analyzer
+- [x] Date picking
+- [x] Color matching (for mood)

 Tech Stack
+- React Native
+- MongoDB
+- Flask
+- Tensorflow (training model)

 ## To start this project: (frontend)
 1. Go at `.env.sample` and replace the following credentials/API keys, rename to `.env`